Table of Contents

 Generally, premiums for these products are 5% to 25% higher, depending on the company you apply to.
 The price differences seem to be getting smaller every year, though, as insurance companies more aggressively target a direct-to-consumer business model.

 Why you should use an independent agent to help you find the best simplified issue term policy

 There are some very important reasons to use an experienced, knowledgeable, independent agent:

 Avoid receiving a delined decision

-Simplified issue life insurance products often determine eligibility instantly using an algorithm.
+No medical exam life insurance products often determine eligibility instantly using an algorithm.
 This is good and bad.
 When you get declined, your data goes into the MIB database and you can be disqualified from getting life insurance at another company.

 Simplified issue products are cyclical.